breatheco-de/content/src/content/lesson/the-command-line-the-terminal.md

 But, what is a *command*?

-It is something like "print, "show," or "delete," but abbreviated.
+It is something like "print", "show", or "delete" but abbreviated.
 For example, if you want to tell the console to list all the files in a particular directory, you have to use the `ls` command like this:

 ```bash
 ls -l /path/to/directory